opendistro-for-elasticsearch/sql/sql-odbc/README.md

 ## Licensing

-See the [LICENSE](./LICENSE) file for our project's licensing.
+See the [LICENSE](./LICENSE.txt) file for the sql-odbc project's licensing.
 We will ask you to confirm the licensing of your contribution.

-## Copyright

-Copyright 2019 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.